Where has all the talent gone?

 Recruiters worldwide would nod in rueful agreement with this version of the Pete Seeger song!
 The global shortage of skilled employees is indeed worrying.
 Ironically, there also exists a large cohort of unemployed workers.
 For example, here are some figures from the U. S.:

-Number of job openings: 9.9 million+ Number of unemployed Americans: 5.8 million |
+Number of unemployed Americans: 5.8 million |

 The World Economic Forum (WEF) says that a prime cause for this anomaly lies in how employers assess workers’ skills.
 For instance, many U. S. industries struggling to fill vacancies require that the candidate compulsorily hold a degree to qualify for these openings.
 That translates into filtering out 64% of employable, skilled but non-degree holding Americans.